sc-mitton/Ledget/docs/AWS.md

 ## Elastic Beanstalk

+The ec2 instance iam role should have access to the necessary secrets in ASM, route 53 (full), s3 (full), sqs (full), eb web tier, and eb worker tier

 1. Create eb environmets if not already up

 `eb create --modules restapi celery --env-group-suffix prod`

 2. Deploy to environment
    Deploy to a specific eb environment

 `eb deploy --modules restapi celery --env-group-suffix prod`